saivenkatreddy29/Conveyer_belt/README.md

 Feature matching involves finding similarities between keypoints in two frames.

-* FLANN is used to effieciently match descriptors between frames using approximate nearest neighbours search which has better compuataional effeciency than the brute-force matching.
+* FLANN is used to efficiently match descriptors between frames using an approximate nearest neighbors search, which has better computational efficiency than brute-force matching.
 * For each descriptor in first frame, two closest matches are found.
-If the distance ratio between best and second best match is below 0.7 (thumb rule but can be choose different value), the match is considered reliable.
+If the distance ratio between the best and second-best match is below 0.7 (a rule of thumb, but a different value can be chosen), the match is considered reliable.
-* RANSAC is used to filter out outliers by estimating geometric transformation between matched keypoints.
+* RANSAC is used to filter out outliers by estimating the geometric transformation between matched keypoints.
 More details about RANSAC and improvements on filtering are discussed [HERE](Descriptions/Outlier_handling.md).

 **6. Optical Flow (Farneback method):**